-Their Christmas festivities having been completed - the ones that Lance Corporal Elliott missed: turkey dinner washed down with...real ale...apparently - it was not to be until a further sixteen days had passed, not until January 11, that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the community of Airaines.

-From the railway station there it had entrained for the small town of Corbie where it thereupon had taken over billets which it had already occupied for a short period only two months before.
-Days later again the unit had continued its progress back up towards the forward area and to...active service.
+After their Christmas festivities - turkey dinner washed down with...real ale...apparently - it had not been until January 11 that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the community of Airaines.
+From the railway station there it had entrained for the small town of Corbie, thereupon to take over billets which it had already occupied for a short period only two months before.

-That recent six-week Christmas respite - spent far to the rear - was now a thing of the past and the Newfoundlanders were to officially return to...active service...on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatality - of 1917.
+After that recent six-week Christmas respite spent in Corps Reserve far to the rear, the Newfoundlanders were to officially return to active service on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatality - of 1917.

-Those casualties, however, were to be only some of those everyday thousands whom Douglas Haig somewhat cavalierly referred to as wastage since the Newfoundland unit did not venture from its trenches during those several days.
+Those casualties, however, were to be only some of those everyday thousands whom Douglas Haig somewhat cavalierly referred to as wastage since the Newfoundland unit had not ventured from its trenches during those several days.

 That winter period - as had been and was to be the case of all the winter periods of the Great War - would be a time of relative calm, although cold and uncomfortable for most of the combatants of both sides.
-It was also to be a time of sickness, and the medical facilities were kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.
+It had been a time of sickness, and the medical facilities were kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.

-This period also provided the opportunity to undergo training and familiarization with the new practices and weaponry of war; in the case of the Newfoundland Battalion this would be at least partially undertaken in the vicinity of the communities of Carnoy and Coisy.
+This period had also provided the opportunity to undergo training and familiarization with the new practices and weaponry of war; in the case of the Newfoundland Battalion this had at least partially been undertaken in the vicinity of the communities of Carnoy and Coisy.